Pick up your rubbish, Northland lifeguards tell beachgoers

-Dangerous items such as smashed bottles are among rubbish discarded on Northland beaches this summer, forcing environment-conscious members of the public and lifeguards to clean up the mess.
+Dangerous items including smashed bottles are among rubbish discarded on Northland beaches this summer, forcing environment-conscious members of the public and lifeguards to clean up the mess.

 The situation has prompted a call by lifeguards for people to be more responsible, with one environment watchdog even suggesting people should frequently pick up rubbish on the way to and from outdoor activities.